 If notificationSchedule and reachability schedule indicate that message transmission is allowed, then proceed with step 5.0.
 Otherwise, proceed with step 4.0.

-In particular, if the notificationEventCat attribute is set to 'immediate' and the <notificationSchedule> resource does not allow transmission, then go to step 5.0 and send the corresponding Notify request primitive by temporarily ignoring the Originator's notification schedule.
+In particular, if the notificationEventCat attribute is set to 'immediate' and the notificationSchedule resource does not allow transmission, then go to step 5.0 and send the corresponding Notify request primitive by temporarily ignoring the Originator's notification schedule.

 Step 4.0 Check the pendingNotification attribute: